 Popular nearby attractions: Johnston Canyon hike to Ink Pots, Rockbound Lake hiking trail, Vermilion Lakes, Mt.
 Norquay, in Banff – Bow Falls, Cascade Gardens, Legacy biking trail, Tunnel Mountain hiking trail, Banff Upper Hot Springs, Sulphur Mountain hiking trail

-Itβs located just across the road from a very popular attraction so if youβre camping here, you donβt have to worry about finding parking.
+Itβs located just across the road from a very popular attraction, so if youβre camping here, you donβt have to worry about finding parking.
 And even if youβre not camping here, I suggest you drive the Bow Valley Parkway early in the morning or around sunset when you can see the most wildlife.

-Lake Louise (Trailer + Tent) Campground
+Lake Louise Soft-sided Campground

 Location: 58 km northwest of Banff

-Fees: 29.25 CAD for tents and 34.50 CAD for trailers per night per campsite
+Fees: 30.50 CAD per night per campsite

 TIP

-Lake Louise
+Lake Louise Hard-sided Campground

 Rampart Creek Campground